yabadi/2017/B_PCHR/01_projectscope.md

   2) Working with data analysis, organize a plan for dissemination and donor reporting (Krysla)

 ### Optional requirements
-- Securement of additional grants to continue improvements and implementation (Krysla)
+- Securement of additional grants to continue improvements and implementation (Krysla & Neha)
 - UX redesign to further ease use of real-time (self-updating) data analytics and reporting platform (Luis)
 - Probabilistic modeling of existing pilot data using (Maia)